ZeroTier VPN

 Uninstalling

 How to uninstall on the Windows platform is beyond the scope of this document, as it follows standard operating procedures – typically through the Control Panel.
-We will focus on Ubuntu.
+We will focus on the Ubuntu instructions:

-2. Delete the zerotier-one folder, which stores the address information; deleting it will result in a new address being generated upon reinstallation.
+1. Delete the zerotier-one directory, which stores the address information; deleting it will result in a new address upon reinstallation:

 Epilogue

-They were originally all decommissioned, arriving at the server location without suitable service nodes to act as proxy servers.
-Alibaba was focused on sales and provided development trial servers with low configurations, costing only 99 yuan per year and used for two years.
-The key factor was the bandwidth offered by the servers.
+They were originally all decommissioned, and when the servers arrived, there weren’t suitable services as proxy nodes.
+Alibaba was doing sales promotion, providing development trial servers with low configurations, priced affordably in 1999, and used them for two years.
+What was valued was the bandwidth provided by the servers.

 References